-Van Horn, a Republican, was the representative for Missouri's 5th congressional district from 1895 to 1897.
+Van Horn was the representative for Missouri’s 5th congressional district and was a Republican.
+He served from 1895 to 1897.

 From Dec 1865 to Mar 1897, Van Horn missed 844 of 2,455 roll call votes, which is 34.4%.
 This is on par with the median of 36.8% among the lifetime records of representatives serving in Mar 1897.
 The chart below reports missed votes over time.

 |Dec 1866-Mar 1867||224||140||62.5%||75th|